francesco-marchesani/master_thesis/README.md

 Supervisor: Raffaela Mirandola
 Co-supervisor: Diego Pérez Palacín
 ---
-Contents;
+Contents:
-*Fuzzy Matlab (with Code & Documenttion for the fuzzy part) *Fuzzy NN (with Code & Documentation for the nerual networks part)
+* Fuzzy Matlab (with Code & Documenttion for the fuzzy part)
+* Fuzzy NN (with Code & Documentation for the nerual networks part)